-Investment Affirmation: The IRA Owner affirms that the IRA Owner has had the opportunity to review this transaction with tax, legal, financial and/or other advisors of the IRA Owner's choice and is satisfied that all suitability requirements imposed by the product company have been met and the investment is suitable for the IRA Owner and the IRA.
+Investment Affirmation: The IRA Owner affirms that the IRA Owner has had the opportunity to review this transaction with tax, legal, financial and/or other advisors of the IRA Owner's choice and is satisfied that all suitability requirements imposed by the product company(ies) as indicated in Step 6 ("product") have been met and the investment is suitable for the IRA Owner and the IRA.
 IRA Owner understands that if the product is not publicly traded, redemptions may be limited and these factors and IRA requirements, such as required minimum distributions, were considered when determining the suitability of this investment.
 IRA Owner certifies that no tax advice was received from First Trust Retirement and that all decisions regarding this investment instruction are the IRA Owner's.

-Indemnification: To the extent not prohibited by federal or state law, the IRA Owner agrees to indemnify, defend and hold the Custodian, its subsidiaries and affiliates (including officers, agents and employees) harmless against and from any and all claims, demands, liabilities, costs and expenses (including reasonable attorney's fees and expenses), arising in connection with this Application or the IRA Account, with respect to (A) any negligence or alleged negligence, whether passive or active, by the Custodian; (B) any breach or alleged breach, whether passive or active, by the Custodian of any responsibilities under this Agreement; (C) any breach or alleged breach, whether passive or active, by the Custodian of any responsibilities arising out of the purchase, holding or sale of any assets in the IRA, whether directed by the IRA Owner or agent appointed by the IRA Owner; or (E) any losses, expenses, settlements or claims with regard to investment decisions, distribution values, tax reporting or any other financial impact or consequences relating to or arising from the valuation of assets in the Account.
-The IRA Owner further agrees to pay for the defense of the Custodian, its subsidiaries and affiliates by independent counsel of Custodian's choice against any such claims, demands, liabilities or costs.
+Indemnification: To the extent not prohibited by federal or state law, the IRA Owner agrees to indemnify, defend and hold the Custodian, its subsidiaries and affiliates (including officers, agents and employees) harmless against and from any and all claims, demands, liabilities, costs and expenses (including reasonable attorney's fees and expenses), arising in connection with this Application or the IRA Account, with respect to (A) any negligence or alleged negligence, whether passive or active, by the Custodian; (B) any breach or alleged breach, whether passive or active, by the Custodian of any responsibilities under this Agreement; (C) any breach or alleged breach, whether passive or active, by a third party of responsibilities under this Agreement; (D) any claim arising out of the purchase, holding or sale of any assets in the IRA, whether directed by the IRA Owner or agent appointed by the IRA Owner; or (E) any losses, expenses, settlements or claims with regard to investment decisions, distribution values, tax reporting or any other financial impact or consequences relating to or arising from the valuation of assets in the Custodian, its subsidiaries and affiliates by independent counsel of Custodian's choice against any such claims, demands, liabilities or costs.